Plex Session Monitoring

 How It Works

-- Monitors active Plex sessions via polling (configurable interval)
+- Monitors active Plex sessions in real time via Plex SSE (Server-Sent Events), with polling as a fallback

 - Calculates remaining episodes in the current season